GlacioHack/xdem/doc/source/cheatsheet.md

 ## Cheatsheet

-The patterns of errors categories listed in this spreadsheet **are linked to visual examples further below** that you use to compare to your own elevation differences.
+The patterns of errors categories listed in this spreadsheet **are linked to visual examples further below** that you can use to compare to your own elevation differences.

 ```{list-table}
    :widths: 1 2 2 2